prataprc/prataprc.github.io.v1/_contents/pagd-rst-directives.rst

 youtube directive
 -----------------

-There were many occations we wanted to refer you-tube links that can play inside our page.
-For such occations,
+There were many occasions we wanted to refer you-tube links that can play inside our page.
+For such occasions,

 .. code-block:: rst